Skip to content

 Windows will automatically detect the hardware changes and reinstall fresh USB drivers on boot.
 Microsoft’s driver update guide confirms that this process resets the driver stack without affecting other system components.

-This took about 2 minutes on our Dell XPS.
-After the restart, all four USB ports recognized devices without errors.
+This usually takes about 2 minutes.
+After the restart, the USB ports should recognize devices without errors.

 #3.
 Update or Roll Back USB Drivers